marcelovcpereira/mvcp-dynamic-hierarchy-test/README.md

 docker stop mvcp-personio-test
 ```

+## Hierarchy Basic Rules
+- Input data should not contain more than 1 reference to a employee's supervisor.
+For example:
+{"marcelo":"andre", "marcelo":"ana"}
+It is considered invalid JSON (ConflictingParentException)
+>As order of tuples in the input is not important, multiple references could lead to unexpected behavior

+- Input data should not contain cycles
+For example:
+{"marcelo":"andre", "andre":"marcelo"}
+It is considered invalid JSON (CyclicInputException)

+- Input data should not contain more than 1 root Employee
+For example:
+{"marcelo":"andre", "ana":"peter"}
+It is considered invalid JSON (MultipleRootsException):

 ## Internal Components
 **Entrypoint:**
 Central controller responsible for intercepting all http requests done to the app.